-As a cultural ambassador, the Belgian Comic Strip Center is represented on all continents by means of exhibitions, conferences, creative workshops, consultancies,…
+As a cultural ambassador of Belgian comic art, the Comic Art Museum is present on all continents by means of exhibitions, talks, creative workshops, consultancies,…

 Advice and expertise

-The Belgian Comic Strip Center is always prepared to act as expert for the government and for organizers of projects in Belgium and abroad (museums-to-be, festivals, events, etc).
+The Comic Art Museum is always prepared to act as expert for the government and for organizers of projects in Belgium and abroad (museums-to-be, festivals, events, etc).
 In such cases the organizing party appeals to the Center's experience and know-how in all of the areas related to its activities: from conception of an exhibition and research of documents to promotion.

-An important part of these contacts give rise to lectures, conferences, and exhibitions, proposed on the five continents on the demand of the Belgian Representations abroad, particularly the Deleguations of Wallonie-Brussels (www.wbi.be).
+An important part of these contacts give rise to lectures, talks, workshops and exhibitions proposed on the five continent on the demand of Belgian representations abroad, and particularly by the delegations of Wallonie-Bruxelles International.

 Brussels Comic Strip Route